svbailey/fingerprintjs/README.md

 No cookies are stored to identify a browser.

-It's worth noting that a mobile share of browsers is much more uniform, so fingerprinting should be used only as a supplementary identifying mechanism.
+It's worth noting that a mobile share of browsers is much more uniform, so fingerprinting should be used only as a supplementary identifying mechanism there.

 ### Usage